 14 Apr Eating Your Way to Language Learning

-Eating is a vital element of our lives, but today it is increasingly becoming a true pleasure and passion for many people across the world.
-Chefs in different countries explore the resources of food, innovating, creating different blends of taste and developing new sensations that tingle the palette.
+It’s no doubt that eating is a vital element of our lives, but today, it is increasingly becoming a true pleasure and passion for many people across the world.
+Chefs in different countries explore the resources of food, innovating and creating different blends of taste, and developing new sensations that tingle the palette.

 Claude Lévi-Strauss, a French anthropologist, ethnologist and linguist, worked on the relationship between language, food and culture.
-In the mid-20th Century, his study focused on the eating patterns of tribal groups in North and South America.
-He concluded that within these societies, food was categorized following its provenance and whether it had been changed through human intervention (cooked, peeled, chopped, etc).
+In the mid-20th century, his study focused on the eating patterns of tribal groups in North and South America.
+He concluded that within these societies, food was categorised following its provenance and whether it had been changed through human intervention (cooked, peeled, chopped, etc).
 Following that, food is interpreted according to cultural elements and beliefs: for example, in one society something raw was rejected and not eaten, but in the other, raw foods were accepted and considered edible.

 This explains why there is such a variety of cuisines around the world: they all obey different cultural identities.
 Language and food are such key elements of a culture that often they become interconnected; every language has a range of idioms related to food!

 Food idioms point out a very particular aspect of each food, often making them humouristic.
-Here are a few examples
+Here are a few examples from English:

-– Icing on the cake describes something that makes a situation even better – what is better than a layer of thick sugar on a cake?
+- ‘Icing on the cake‘ describes something that makes a situation even better – because what is better than a layer of thick sugar on a cake?

-– As cool as a cucumber means being calm – cucumbers are rarely energetic and more often than not are placed in the fridge
+- ‘As cool as a cucumber‘ means being calm – because cucumbers are rarely considered as energy providing vegetables and more often than not are placed in the fridge.

-– Avoir du pain sur la planche (to have bread on the plate) means to have many things to do
+- ‘Avoir du pain sur la planche’ (to have bread on the plate) means to have many things to do.

-– En faire un fromage (to do a cheese of it) means to exaggerate a situation
+- ‘En faire un fromage’ (to do a cheese of it) means to exaggerate a situation.

-– Importar un pepino (to mind a cucumber to someone) means not to worry about something at all
+- ‘Importar un pepino’ (to mind a cucumber to someone) means not to care at all.

-– Tener un cacao mental (to have a cocoa mind) meaning to be confused
+- ‘Tener un cacao mental’ (to have a cocoa mind) means to be extremely confused.

-– Thali ka baingan (An eggplant on a plate) describes a person that cannot be trusted
+- ‘Thali ka baingan‘ (an eggplant on a plate) describes a person that cannot be trusted.

-Next time you munch on something, have a quick think about how it is used in your language, you might be surprised how much you employ the word without realizing.
-All there is left to say is, Bon Appétit!
+Next time you munch on something, have a quick think about how it is used in your language, you might be surprised by how much you employ the word without realizing.